How to Start an LLC in West Virginia

 - Maintain regular business hours.

 Yes.
-You can change your registered agent in West Virginia by filing an Application to Appoint or Change Address, Agent, or Officers (form AAO) with the West Virginia Secretary of State, Business and Licensing Division.
-The filing fee is $15.
+You may change your registered agent in West Virginia by filing an Application to Appoint or Change Address, Agent, or Officers (form AAO) with the West Virginia Secretary of State, Business and Licensing Division.
+There’s a $15 filing fee.

 3. Submit LLC Articles of Organization

 - Company name.
-Include an indicator like “limited liability company,” “L.L.C, “ or “LLC.”
+Must have an indicator like “limited liability company,” “L.L.C, “ or “LLC.”

 - Principal office.
-This address can be outside of West Virginia and is typically where your LLC keeps its business records.
+This is usually where your LLC keeps its business records, and it can be located outside West Virginia.

-- Mailing address.
-Optional: add a mailing address.
-This address can be a PO box and located outside of West Virginia.
+- Mailing address (optional).
+This address can be a PO box and outside of the state.

 - Designated office.
-This address must be a physical address located in West Virginia.
+You must list a physical address located in West Virginia.

 - Registered agent name and address.
-Whoever will accept service of process on behalf of your LLC.
+List who will accept service of process on behalf of your LLC.

 - Business email.
 The state will send annual report reminders to this email address.

-- Business website.
+- Business website (optional).
 You may enter your website address or leave it blank.

 - Number of WV businesses.
 Check “yes” if you have additional businesses in West Virginia or check “decline to answer” to skip.

 - Organizer name and address.
-The person filing your articles.
+List the person filing your articles.

 - Duration.
 If you want your LLC to exist indefinitely, select “at-will.”
-If your LLC will dissolve after a set period of time, check “term” and list the number of years your LLC will exist.
+If your LLC will dissolve after a set period of time, check “term” and list the number of years your LLC will be around.

 - Management.
 Indicate whether your LLC will be member-managed or manager-managed.
 You’ll also need to include the names and addresses of all members or managers.

 - Member liability.
-If you want one or more members to be liable for specific debts or obligations, you can select “yes” in this section.
+LLCs are designed to limit liability.
+If for some reason you want one or more members to be liable for specific debts or obligations, you can select “yes” in this section.

 - Purpose.
 Briefly describe your business activity (for example: “real estate” or “computer repair”).
 If your LLC plans to act as a litigation financier, you’ll need to attach the Application for Registration as a Litigation Financier.